AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/salesRule-labels-upgrade-from-versions-under-2.4.5.md

 ## Affected products and versions

-Adobe Commerce on Cloud infrastructure < 2.4.5
+Adobe Commerce on cloud infrastructure < 2.4.5

 ## Patch